Jbleezy/BO2-Reimagined/README.md

 ### One Inch Punch
 * Upgraded: elemental punch changes based on which staff the player currently has
+* Fixed an issue where a player's melee weapon wouldn't reset if the player bled out in the Giant Robots

 ### Ray Gun
 * Unupgraded: increased impact damage from 1000 to 1500 (same as max splash damage)